How we work

 We secure that quality by recruiting and retaining a high-quality research team of up to ten people.
 Less often, we commission research from external experts.

 We complete research projects according to a clear system of quality assurance, including some initial internal stages as well as the design of and compliance with a personalised ‘peer-review’ system for each project.
-We have decided to consistently apply this process to all our research projects – excepting some of our very short papers – since mid-2018.
+We have decided to consistently apply this process to all our research projects since mid-2018.
 Projects have an external advisory board and a network of external reviewers.
 We ensure that advisory board members have a breadth of skills encompassing technical skills, expert knowledge and frontline experience.
 This is to ensure that they can check the technical accuracy of papers, but also make sure that our recommendations are remain practical.
 Within the network of external reviewers, we make sure to have a range of skills and views represented, always making sure to engage with at least one person who disagrees with the argument a paper might be presenting.

 Reform's events push the public policy debate forward.
 A space for policy ideas to be generated, discussed and explored, we invite a range of stakeholders to take part.
 These include government, opposition and other policy-makers; parliamentarians; public sector leaders; the third sector; media; businesses and other experts.